2006–07 Top 14 season: Teams

-Number of teams by regions

 Table

 The seventh-place team would have received a Heineken Cup place if a French club had advanced farther in that season's Heineken Cup than any club from England or Italy.
 However, the quarterfinal losses of Biarritz and Stade Français, the last two remaining French sides in the 2006–07 Heineken Cup, to English sides Northampton Saints and Leicester Tigers, meant that the "extra" Heineken Cup place would go to England.
 (The remaining two semifinalists were another English side, eventual winners London Wasps, and Welsh side Llanelli Scarlets.)

-The 2007-08 Heineken Cup was in doubt earlier this season.
+The 2007–08 Heineken Cup was in doubt earlier this season.
 French clubs announced plans to boycott the competition, and the English PRL clubs joined them, demanding a financial stake in the competition from the RFU.
 However, recent negotiations have ensured that top teams from both countries will now play.